I’ve been in NYC for about 10 days now and thought I’d share some of my observations and lessons learned from my first week or so.

 3. A snowstorm in the city doesn’t stop anybody!

-We had a little snow storm one Saturday and Mark & I wanted to go out to a pub to watch the Army Navy game.
+We had a little snow storm one Saturday and we wanted to go out to a pub to watch the Army Navy game.
 Walking around the city in a snow storm is actually kind of fun.
 You’d think it would keep people inside but not here.
 However, it can be a bit dangerous…the snow doesn’t fall soft and gentle around here…it blows sideways and in your face!
 Which means you have to remember to look up occasionally so you don’t run into someone on the street, oh and wear waterproof mascara!

 - Uggs are not acceptable boots to wear in the snow, unless you want to slip and fall and get wet feet!